You can treat a stye with home remedies and over-the-counter (OTC) medications. If these don’t help resolve it, you should see a doctor.

 Can you pop a stye?

-Styes are caused by bacteria, so don’t pop, squeeze, or touch a stye.
+Bacteria cause styes, so don’t pop, squeeze, or touch a stye.
 It might seem tempting, but squeezing will release pus into the eyelid itself and may lead to a wider infection.
-See a doctor if home remedies do not help clear it.

 Are styes contagious?

 Styes aren’t directly contagious.
-You cannot get a stye by coming in contact with a person who has it.
+You cannot get a stye by coming in contact with a person who has one.
 It’s a phenomenon of local inflammation and irritation that can’t be spread to others through casual contact.

-How long does a stye last?
+How long does it take for a stye to go away?

 Read the article in Spanish.